MdAman555/Hospitality-Analysis-Dashboard/README.md

 ### 4. Data Source
 More info on where the data comes from and how it’s structured
 Example:
-Source: from a particular YouTube channel for data analytics project pulled from the zip file named "CodeBasics"
+Source: from a particular YouTube channel for a data analytics project pulled from the zip file named "CodeBasics"

 ### 5. Features / Highlights
 The best dashboard explanation format.
 •	Business problem
 •	Goal of the dashboard
-•	Walk-through of key visuals (briefly!)
 •	Business impact & Insights

 Example: